 At PIERCE we don’t see numbers.
 We see family members who make great equipment for their hardworking friends to get the job done.
-From 1976 to 2016, PIERCE employees became a family and our customers became our friends.
+From 1976 to 2016, PIERCE employees have become a family and our customers have become our friends.
 This year we celebrate 40 years of friendship with you and we felt it was time to share our complex story.
-An interview with Jeff Pierce suffices as the source for the story of how PIERCE became the incorporation it is today.
-Let’s walk through the PIERCE history together in this four part story.
+An interview with Jeff Pierce suffices as the source for the story of how PIERCE became the company it is today.

 In the summer of 1975, after his junior year of college at Texas Tech University, Jeff Pierce returned to his home in Henrietta to get a job selling used cars in Wichita Falls.
 Jeff worked there less than a week during the day and then was given the night shift to work the lot all by himself from 6 to 10 p.m.
 By the end of the summer, Jeff was selling more cars during the night shift than all the other salesmen were during the day.